jczy3/jczy3.github.io/_pages/Projects/SPI Communication with STM32F446xx MCUs/stm32.md

 # STM32 Master and Arduino Slave communication

-I programmed a simple application using a button to send a message via SPI from an STM32 F446RE master to an Arudino slave.
+I programmed a simple application using a button to send a message via SPI from an STM32 F446RE master to an Arudino slave (transmission from master to slave only).
+Please note that you need a bidirectional logic level converter when interfacing between an STM32 and an Arduino, as their logic levels are incompatiable if you were to connect pins directly to each other.

 [STM32 code](https://github.com/jczy3/STM32F446RE_Drivers/blob/main/sample_apps/SPI_txonly_arduino/SPI_txonly_arduino.c)